14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 My girlfriend enjoyed Tokyo karaoke to the fullest.
 Especially when I was singing

 If you don’t sing karaoke in Tokyo, you haven’t been to Japan.
-It’s a completely crazy experience—imagine a 7-floor building where each floor is lined with one tiny karaoke room next to another and it is PACKED with people belting all the top hits you can think of.
-Hilariously, everyone is singing way worse that they think they are.
+It’s a completely crazy experience—imagine a 7-floor building where each floor is lined with one tiny karaoke room next to another, and it is PACKED with people belting all the top hits you can think of.
+Hilariously, everyone is singing way worse than they think they are.

-Needless to say, we had a blast, it was my top favorite activity in Toyko, hands down.
+Needless to say, we had a blast; it was my top favorite activity in Tokyo, hands down.
 And I found out I can rap!
 Like, I’m good, dude!
 Rock songs… not so much.

-There are so many karaoke houses to try in Tokyo, each with a different style and theme, so you’ll have no trouble to find a spot when the urge to grab a mic hits.
+There are so many karaoke houses to try in Tokyo, each with a different style and theme, so you’ll have no trouble finding a spot when the urge to grab a mic hits.
 Some of the most popular karaoke chains are: KaraokeKan, Big Echo, Shidax, and Uta Hiroba.

 3. Tokyo Skytree